edwardlavender/prettyGraphics/README.md

 <!-- badges: end -->

-`prettyGraphics` is an R package designed to make the production of plots and data exploration easier, more flexible and prettier, with base
+`prettyGraphics` is an R package designed to make the production of plots and data exploration easier, more flexible and prettier.
-R. `prettyGraphics` has been particularly inspired by the requirements of continuous ecological datasets.
+`prettyGraphics` has been particularly inspired by the requirements of continuous ecological datasets.
 The package includes multiple ‘building block’ functions which help to define the initial arguments of a plot and then add elements to a plot in sequence.
 Some integrative functions draw on the flexibility of building blocks to define prettier plots for a variety of equivalent plotting functions in base R (e.g. `graphics::plot()`, `graphics::hist()` and more) or more specialised routines.
 Key functionality includes: